wp-plugins/wp-google-search/readme.txt

 It does not require any coding, or other complicated operation.

+= Available languages =
+* English
+* Spanish - translated by Ogi Djuraskovic - http://firstsiteguide.com
+* Serbian - translated by Ogi Djuraskovic - http://firstsiteguide.com

 == Installation ==

 1. Upload the plugin to the '/wp-content/plugins/' directory.
 2. Activate it through the 'Plugins' menu in WordPress.
 3. Register to Google Custom Search Engine and get your Google Search Engine ID here: https://www.google.com/cse/
-4. Enable the plugin and enter Google Search Engine ID: Settings -> WP Google Search
+4. Enable the plugin and enter Google Search Engine ID: Settings -> WP Google Search (See screenshots for more information.)

 == Screenshots ==